johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 In a leader/follower deployment, a designated multi-signer agent assumes the role of a leader, directing other agents, or followers, through the multi-signer process state transitions.
-In this mode it is necessary to conduct “elections” where one of the MSAs is chosen as the Leader before initiating a new multi-signer process.
-Once the Leader has been chosen, this model is mostly equivalent to the original multi-signer “model 2”, with a single controller.
+In this mode it is necessary to conduct "elections" where one of the MSAs is chosen as the Leader before initiating a new multi-signer process.
+Once the Leader has been chosen, this model is mostly equivalent to the original multi-signer "model 2", with a single controller.
 The other MSAs (the followers) essentially become proxies between the controller (the Leader) and the DNS Provider each MSA represents.